obit-thumbnail

 Just saw the notice on Facebook that my primo Jorge had died.
 I had lost contact over the last 10 years.
 He was talented and jovial and will be missed.
 QDEP

-Sandra montemayor galindo posted on 5/3/22
+Sandra montemayor galindo left a message on May 3, 2022:

 I am so sorry for the loss of all the montemayor family it was a great loss we were not close but he always called me every month just to see how I was doing my uncle was pretty amazing it's a shame that nobody contacted us to let us know he passed away